News + Articles

 Bone Graft: Required when there is bone loss, a graft strengthens the jawbone to support the implant.
 This can cost anywhere from $400 to $3,000.

-Sinus Lift: A specialized graft for the upper jaw, a sinus lift can add $1,500 to $2,500 to the total.
+Sinus Lift: A specialized graft for the upper jaw, a sinus lift adds between $1,500 and $2,500 to the total investment.

 Tooth Extraction: If a damaged or failing tooth needs to be removed before placing the implant, this is subject to a separate charge, usually between $150 and $700.